Frequently asked questions regarding permanent makeup

 Are there any contraindications for Permanent Makeup?

-Yes, if you are under a physician’s care I want you to obtain a release written on their prescription note pad stating that it is safe for you to have a procedure performed.
+Yes, if you are under a physician’s care we will want you to obtain a release written on their prescription note pad stating that it is safe for you to have a procedure performed.
 Your health care provider will know if you will heal without any complications, if you are prone to infections or have a compromised immune system.

 Contraindications include but are not limited to: Blood thinners, heart medications, aspirin or products containing aspirin, medications for any disease like diabetes, lupus or any autoimmune disease.
 Also any vitamins or supplements that thin the blood would need to be stopped prior to your procedure but only with the consent of your health care provider.